m-sparrow/aws-notes/README.md

 3. Configure event for EventBridge which triggers RUN COMMAND from AWS Systems Manager
 4. From AWS Systems Manager trigger the shell script (point 1)

+Alternately,
+Lambda can be used to trigger shell script in EC2